Chinese Eggplant with Garlic Sauce

 Instructions

 - Spread the sliced eggplant on a paper towel.
-Sprinkle sea salt on both sides of the eggplant slices.
-Cover with another layer of paper towel and allow to rest for 45-60 minutes.
+Sprinkle sea salt on both sides of the eggplant slices, cover with another layer of paper towel, and let rest for 45-60 minutes.
 Pat dry.

-- Meanwhile, in a small bowl combine all the sauce ingredient, mix well and set aside.
+- Meanwhile, in a small bowl combine all the sauce ingredients, mix well, and set aside.

-- In a big bowl, combine dry eggplant with tapioca and mix to evenly coat every piece.
+- In a large bowl, combine the dry eggplant with the tapioca flour and toss to evenly coat every piece.

-- Fry the eggplant on both sides until all golden and soft, for about 10 minutes.
+- Fry the eggplant on both sides until golden and soft, about 10 minutes.

-- Transfer to a plate.
-Cook the remaining eggplant in batches.
+- Transfer to a plate and cook the remaining eggplant in batches.

-- In a large wok pan, heat a little bit more oil, add the ginger and garlic and stir-fry until fragrant.
+- In a large wok, heat a little more oil, add the ginger and garlic, and stir-fry until fragrant.

-- Add all the eggplant to the wok and pour the sauce over.
+- Add all the eggplant to the wok and pour the sauce over it.
 Stir a few times, until the eggplant is evenly coated and the sauce thickens.
 Sprinkle with sesame seeds.

-- Top with chopped greens and serve with some rice noodles or rice on a side.
+- Top with the chopped greens and serve with rice noodles or rice on the side.

 When you indicate 3 large eggplant, do you mean large Italian eggplant or large Chinese/Japanese eggplant?
 I’d like to try and make this and want to get the right ones.
 Thanks.